THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Even though we as adults can feel a bit stiff at first, be patient!
 It will improve with practice.

-Your knuckles will form an arch that support your fingers, and help you balance the weight all the way out to the finger tips for dynamic control among other things.
+Your knuckles should form an arch that supports your fingers and help you balance the weight all the way out to the fingertips for dynamic control, among other things.

 Your wrists should be neither too high, neither too low, aligned with your arms and the keyboard.